codercake/Fake-News-Prediction/README.md

-Fake News Prediction using Machine Learning
+Fake News
-Overview
+Prediction using Machine Learning

 This repository contains code for predicting fake news articles using machine learning techniques.
 The goal of this project is to build a model that can accurately classify news articles as either fake or real based on their content and features extracted from the text.

 Dataset